Academic Advising Intern-filled 2015

-View a detailed description for the Adult and Continuing Education internship.
+View a detailed description for the Adult and Continuing Education/Registration and Records internship.

 This position will work with the professional staff in BW's Alumni Affairs and Development office.
 The intern will assist in the formation and implementation of events and programs which help to advance the College through increased alumni participation as well as the identification, cultivation, solicitation and stewarding of donors.

 View a detailed description of the Alumni and Advancement internship.

 The International Student Intern works closely with the Graduate Coordinator in the Business Administration Division to administer and support programs and processes related to graduate international student enrollment in the Division.
 The Intern will gain leadership experience in the following academic and student support processes: admission/recruitment, orientation, academic advising, international student support, government regulation, and program evaluation.

 View a detailed description for the Business Division internship.

 CARE/MNM (Center for Alcohol Related Issues Education/Midnight Madness) Intern-filled 2015

 The Graduate Intern is a member of the Student Affairs staff at Baldwin Wallace University and reports to the Director of Student Life/Director of CARE.
 The Graduate Intern is responsible for implementing the goals of the CARE Office and working toward achieving the Center's mission.
 The roles of the Graduate Intern include advisor of student run organization(s), programmer, resource person, presenter, mentor/role model, and administrator.